-- Server based solution, accessible via a modern Web Service interface (Java, C#, Ruby, PHP etc) - Integrates with SharePoint Designer and Nintex workflows. - Convert image based files such as TIFF, Scanned PDF, PNG, JPG, BMP, GIF to searchable PDFs. - Support for multiple languages (Arabic, Danish, German, English, Dutch, Finnish, French, Hebrew, Hungarian, Italian, Norwegian, Portuguese, Spanish and Swedish). - Additional languages and custom fonts can be added by customers and third parties. - Fully integrated with the conversion pipeline allowing a single web service call to Convert, OCR, Watermark, Merge and Secure documents. - Whitelist / Blacklist certain characters.
-For example limit recognition to numbers by white-listing 1234567890.
-This prevents, for example, a 0 (zero) to be recognised as the letter o or O.
+- Server based solution, accessible via a modern Web Service interface (Java, C#, Ruby, PHP etc) - Integrates with SharePoint Designer and Nintex workflows. - Convert image-based files such as TIFF, Scanned PDF, PNG, JPG, BMP, GIF to searchable PDFs. - Support for multiple languages (Arabic, Danish, German, English, Dutch, Finnish, French, Hebrew, Hungarian, Italian, Norwegian, Portuguese, Spanish and Swedish). - Additional languages and custom fonts can be added by customers and third parties. - Fully integrated with the conversion pipeline allowing a single web service call to Convert, OCR, Watermark, Merge and Secure documents. - Whitelist / Blacklist certain characters.
+For example, limit recognition to numbers by white-listing 1234567890.
+This prevents, for example, a 0 (zero) to be recognised as the letter o or O. - Integrate with 3rd party OCR Engines such as PrimeOCR.